 ASC staff are currently involved in several indigenous archaeological projects, including an excavation and analysis of a substantial indigenous shell midden deposit for the Central Subway Project in San Francisco.top

 ASC maintains an up-to-date suite of electronic surveying equipment consisting of a Trimble Total Station and resource-grade GPS units, including Trimble GeoXH, GeoXT, and Juno handheld receivers.
 ASC can provide accurate, precise recording of cultural resources, with centimeter accuracy through the use of total stations and meter to sub-foot accuracy through the use of GPS receivers.
 Staff members have had extensive experience using these technologies during inventory surveys to evaluation and data recovery excavations for prehistoric and historic period sites throughout California.

-ASC uses the latest ESRI ArcGIS software for analyzing artifact, feature, site, and regional level spatial data; preparing feature, site, project, and APE maps; developing site-predictive models based on environmental, cultural, geographical, and other variables; georeferencing historic maps to assist in identifying resources and potentially sensitive areas; and the developing cultural resource management databases for resource agencies.
-ASC staff also includes highly experienced graphics specialists who use Adobe and ESRI software packages for graphics preparation and report production.
+ASC uses the latest ESRI ArcGIS software for analyzing artifact, feature, site, and regional level spatial data; preparing feature, site, project, and APE maps; developing site-predictive models based on environmental, cultural, geographical, and other variables; georeferencing historic maps to assist in identifying resources and potentially sensitive areas; and for developing cultural resource management databases for resource agencies.